Alvin Dark

-Traded to the Giants after the 1960 season, Dark was named the team manager for 1961.
-Now playing in San Francisco, the Giants had a winning record each of Dark's four years with them and reached the World Series in 1962, losing to the New York Yankees in a close seven-game contest.
-Dark became embroiled in controversy in 1964 after a Newsday article accused him of making racist comments.
+With his career over, Dark was traded to the Giants after the 1960 season so he could be named manager for the upcoming 1961 season.
+In his first four seasons in San Francisco, the Giants had a winning record, with the peak being the team reaching the World Series in 1962, losing to the New York Yankees in a close seven-game contest.
+Dark became embroiled in controversy in 1964 after a Newsday article accused him of making racist comments, a claim denied by Dark, whose character was vouched for by Jackie Robinson.
 He was fired following the 1964 season, in which the Giants narrowly missed the pennant.
-After a year as the Cub's third base coach, he was hired to manage the Athletics in 1966.
+After a year as the Cubs’ third base coach, he was hired to manage the Athletics in 1966.
 He only lasted two years with Kansas City before getting dismissed over a dispute with Charlie Finley about a player suspension.
 Hired to manage the Indians for 1968, Dark took on the dual role of general manager and field manager in 1969.
 The Indians finished third place in the American League (AL) in 1968 but had losing seasons the next three years, and Dark was fired in mid-1971 even though there were still two years remaining on his contract.
 Rehired to manage the Athletics in 1974, Dark became the third manager to win pennants in the NL and the AL. He led the team to its third straight World Series win and another playoff berth in 1975.
 During a church talk in 1975, he mentioned that Finley would be going to Hell if he did not accept Jesus Christ as his personal Savior, and the owner fired Dark after the season, saying he was "too busy with church activities."
 Dark was hired one last time as a manager for San Diego in the middle of 1977.
 Finishing out the year with them, he hoped to be retained for 1978, but new general manager Bob Fontaine Sr. elected to go with Roger Craig, firing Dark in the middle of 1978 spring training.
 Following his managerial career, Dark held jobs as a minor league director for the Cubs and Chicago White Sox in the 1980s.
 He moved to Easley, South Carolina, in 1983, where he lived before dying of Alzheimer's disease in 2014.